 Pupils Premium funding

 Pupil Premium is a government grant allocated to schools via the local authority for the support of pupils from families who are known to be eligible for Free School Meals, Children in Care or vulnerable children.
-This funding is given as a way to address the current underlying equalities between these groups of children and their peers.
+This funding is given as a way to address the current underlying inequalities between these groups of children and their peers.
 It specifically targets disadvantage and must reach the pupils who need this additional support the most.
 It is allocated annually and is clearly identifiable.

 Our Pupil Premium Strategy